Managing the property during the tenancy

 Local councils can currently issue civil penalties of up to £30,000 to landlords who breach certain lettings regulations.

-Under the Bill:
+Under the new Act:

 The maximum penalty for serious and persistent non-compliance will be increased from £30,000 to £40,000.